Tsuyoshi Ishizaki

-Tsuyoshi Ishizaki (石崎 剛, Ishizaki, Tsuyoshi) is a Japanese Nippon Professional Baseball pitcher for the Chiba Lotte Marines in Japan's Central League.
+Tsuyoshi Ishizaki (石崎 剛, Ishizaki, Tsuyoshi) is a Japanese Nippon Professional Baseball former player.

 Early baseball career

-A native of Ibaraki, Ishizaki started playing baseball in grade school and continued all the way until he entered Sanwa High School.
+A native of Ibaraki, Ishizaki started playing baseball in grade school and continued until he entered Sanwa High School.
 His school made it to the 3rd round of the prefectural tournament, but failed to make it to Koshien.
-During that time, his fastballs already sparked the interest of some scouts as it reached the 145 km/h levels, but in the end, none of the 12 NPB teams drafted him when he graduated high school.
+During that time, his fastballs already sparked the interest of some scouts as they reached the 145 km/h levels.
+However, in the end, none of the 12 NPB teams drafted him when he graduated from high school.

 Wanting to pursue a career in baseball, he joined the industrial leagues under Shin Nittetsu Sumikin Kashima.
-However, he began experiencing lower back pains shortly after he joined the team.
-Apparently, this was brought about by the strain that resulted from his overhead pitching form, and as a solution, he decided to alter his delivery form to a lower arm angle.
+However, he began experiencing lower back pain shortly after he joined the team.
+Apparently, this was brought about by the strain that resulted from his overhead pitching form.
+As a solution, he decided to alter his delivery form to a lower arm angle.
 With a stroke of luck, the altered form worked to his advantage, bringing his pitches to a maximum of 151 km/h, making him indispensable to the team.

 Professional career

 Hanshin Tigers

 In October 2014, he was chosen as the Hanshin Tigers 2nd pick in the 2014 Nippon Professional Baseball draft.
 He signed with the Tigers on November 17 for an estimated 12 million yen annual salary, and a 70 million yen signing bonus.
 He was assigned the jersey number 30.

-His teammate from Shin Nittetsu, Yuya Yokoyama was the Tiger's first pick during the same draft, making them the first players from the same team to be drafted as the 1st and 2nd picks in franchise history, and the first pitchers from the same team to be drafted as such in NPB history.
+His teammate from Shin Nittetsu, Yuya Yokoyama was the Tigers' first pick during the same draft, making them the first players from the same team to be drafted as the 1st and 2nd picks in franchise history, and the first pitchers from the same team to be drafted as such in NPB history.